-Bunnell Street Arts Center gratefully receives a Social Justice Award from Alaska Community Foundation and a Community Fund Award from National Performance Network for Tuggegt: Land Acknowledgment of Dena’ina and Sugpiaq lands, to advance awareness, participation and visible acknowledgment of Indigenous lands and attest to the thousands of years of sustainable, Indigenous lifeways since time immemorial which continue to steward this place.
+Bunnell Street Arts Center gratefully receives a Social Justice Award from Alaska Community Foundation, a Community Fund Award from National Performance Network and a Rasmuson Tier One Grant for Tuggeht: Land Acknowledgment of Dena’ina and Sugpiaq lands, to advance awareness, participation and visible acknowledgment of Indigenous lands and attest to the thousands of years of sustainable, Indigenous lifeways since time immemorial which continue to steward this place.

 “Traditional potlatch of my people, giving away one’s wealth— the capacity to take care of one’s clan—characterized a sustainable relationship to the land and to each other.
 We give to our opposite clan in times of loss and grief, and it comes back to us.
 In this way, wealth exchange strengthens communities.
 That tradition was undermined in Alaska with colonization and trading posts.
 People gave their wealth and power to the trading post rather than each other,” says Shaginoff.

 The grants underwrite dialogues on Land Acknowledgment with Indigenous Alaska artists in July and August as part of Bunnell’s Inspiration and Adaptation podcast, exploring previous and current artists’ work in Land acknowledgement (5 dialogues) which are posted on bunnellarts.org and Facebook Live.

 July 10: We Were Not Discovered: How should Captain Cook be remembered with Da-Ka-Xeen Mehner and Melissa Shaginoff

 July 17: Where We Begin: Tuggeht, at the shore.
 Learning about land acknowledgment with Emily Johnson and Amber Webb

 July 24: How Can We Move Forward?
 Framing civic partnerships in land acknowledgment with Argent Kvasnikoff